alexanderatallah/window.ai/README.md

 Window AI is a browser extension that lets you configure AI models in one place and use them on the web.

 - **For developers**: easily make multi-model apps free from API costs and limits - just use the injected `window.ai` library.
-Even make decentralized apps.
+Leverage decentralized AI.

-- **For users**: all your model setup in one place.
-Use your preferred model, whether it's external (like OpenAI), proxied, or local, to protect privacy.
+- **For users**: control the AI you use on the web, whether it's external (like OpenAI), proxied, or local, to protect privacy.

+- **For model providers**: plug into an ecosystem of users without requiring developers to change their apps.

 More about why this was made [here](https://twitter.com/xanderatallah/status/1643356106670981122).